Ontario reports 484 new cases of COVID-19 over 2 days, expands vaccine eligibility | CBC News

 Ontario is reporting 484 new cases of COVID-19 from the last two days, as it speeds up second doses to 12 to 17 year olds.

-Of the new cases, 284 were recorded on Thursday and 200 on Friday.
-Thursday's data wasn't realized yesterday due to the Canada Day holiday.
+Of the new cases, 284 were recorded on Thursday and 200 on Friday, bringing the new seven-day average to 246 — the lowest its been since last September.
+Thursday's data wasn't realsed yesterday due to the Canada Day holiday.

+The province reported 41 new cases in Waterloo Region, 23 in Toronto and 21 in Peel Region.

 Starting Monday at 8 a.m., residents within that age group will be eligible to book an appointment to receive their second shot of Pfizer through the provincial booking system.
 A second dose will ensure they're protected against the delta variant and can safely return to school in September, the province said.